NyoroGiraffe/Experi-City/03_WorldBuilding/ExperimentalCities.md

 ## **2. Self-Sufficiency and Resource Management**

-• **Food Self-Sufficiency:** Hanasaka strives for high **self-sufficiency**.
-Approximately **80% of the ingredients** used in the city's public canteens—which provide three free healthy meals a day to citizens—are produced locally.
+• **Food Self-Sufficiency:** Because Experimental Cities places a strong emphasis on self-sufficiency in food and energy, approximately 80% of the ingredients used at Hanasaka’s community cafeteria are produced within the city; through such initiatives, the city maintains a cycle of production and consumption while keeping transportation costs low.

 • **Energy and Water Limits:** Energy and water consumption are strictly managed.
 Each individual and facility has an **annual usage limit**, and during emergencies, the city can trigger **"Emergency Power Adjustment Intervention Measures"** to cut power to non-essential infrastructure.